Breast Lift (Mastopexy) : Surgical and Bioregenerative stem cell options

 Before & After Photo Gallery of Breast Lift (Mastopexy) : Surgical and Bioregenerative stem cell options

 A breast lift or mastopexy is a cosmetic surgical procedure designed to raise a drooping nipple-areolar complex to a position above the inframammary fold.
-This helps to create a younger and more youthful breast position.
+This helps create a younger and more youthful breast appearance.

 Why would a woman request a breast lift or mastopexy?

 Breasts lose elasticity (ability to retain shape) and firmness due to pregnancy, aging and weight gain or loss.
 This results in the nipple areolar complex (NAC) drifting lower and lower to a position below the inframammary (lower breast) fold.
 Eventually, the NAC points downward.